 If there is an emergency dismissal, the district will make every effort to immediately notify parents through our website, Skylert phone system, and the media, if appropriate.
-Should an emergency occur, please do not call the school, as it may further congest our phone lines and hinder our ability to respond efficiently.
+Should an emergency occur, please do not call the school, as it may further congest our phone lines and hinder our ability to efficiently respond to it.